132-071 Ships Bell Clock Movement information now available on these tabs.

 These types of clocks were used in two different ways, bell strike and gong strike.
 If you order a new movement, it will come as a bell strike and will include the bells.
 If you rather stay with the gong instead, its only one screw to remove the bell from the new unit.
 You then bend the hammer out so it will hit the gong instead.

 Swapping the 132-071

 Removal and installation on this unit is pretty simple and people do not have trouble with this one typically.
 The minute hand comes off by holding the minute hand while turning its nut to the left.
 Next the hour hand comes off by friction fit, twist and pull toward you.
 The dial is next with a couple screws, then you can see the dial blind plate with another couple screws.
-When these are removed if you flip the clock upside down the movement will drop out into your hands.
+When these are removed flip the clock upside down the movement will drop out into hands.

 We also offer the movement with the dial and the hands, to use this unit on the Schatz Royal Mariner movement that is no longer in production.
 The Schatz unit is not available and this unit is very close, however the winding arbors are in different places, so this is why the new dial.
 The hands will need to be changed also for this conversion.

 Timing clock movement 132-071

 The 132-071 has a platform escapement.
 This means is it has a balance wheel rather than a pendulum.
 When adjusting the timing lever it pushes or pulls the hairspring on the balance wheel.
 This manipulates the speed of the balance wheel oscillations and therefore the speed of the time.
 It is done with the lever that sticks out of the dial face.
 If moving the lever more to the plus side, it will speed up time.

 Why the need to time the 132-071